betterwebleon/international-list/README.md

 **What is the difference between this list and other ad blocking filter lists?**

 International List is a **complementary list** to basic ad blocking filter lists (see chapter number 2 below for more info).
-Example: EasyList sometimes blocks only the advert.
-International List removes also the frame, where the ad had been placed.
-The complete frame removal often leaves more space for useful content and is therefore not meant only for aesthetic purposes.
+It blocks various subscription and Facebook pop-ups, as well as doubled social buttons.
+Example: EasyList filter list sometimes blocks only the advert.
+International List removes also the frame, where the ad was originally placed.
+The complete ad frame removal often leaves more space for useful content and is therefore not meant only for aesthetics.

 **What is the difference between this list and other advanced privacy filter lists?**